+ Is parking available?

 + Can I float for longer than an hour?

-Yes, the last floats of the day in each tank are 90 minutes long.
+Yes, the first & last floats of the day in each tank may be up to 2 hours long.
 You may also use two float credits back-to-back for a 2.5 hour float.

 + Do I have to stay in the tank for the full hour?